Skip to content

 • Mixing undertones across walls and trim, then blaming the paint

-• Ignoring doors, window frames, and molding details
+• Ignoring doors, window frames, and molding details that still interrupt the room

 Cost Considerations For Color Drenching